radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 A red X means there is no connectivity on the LDAP and/or LDAPS ports for RadiantOne and/or ZooKeeper cannot be read from or written to.

-##### Replication Monitoring Tab
+### Replication Monitoring Tab

-RadiantOne Universal Directory (HDAP) stores across multiple sites/data centers support multi-master replication.
+RadiantOne Directory stores across multiple sites/data centers support multi-master replication.
 This type of replication is referred to as inter-cluster replication.
 The state of inter-cluster replication can be monitored from the Replication Monitoring Tab.

-###### Central Journal Replication
+**Central Journal Replication**

 The default, recommended replication model for RadiantOne Universal Directory stores is based on a publish-and-subscribe methodology.
 When writes occur on a site, the leader node publishes the changes into a central journal.
 The leader nodes on all other sites pick up the changes from the central journal and update their local stores.
 These changes are then automatically replicated out to follower/follower-only nodes within the cluster.
 For more details on inter-cluster replication, please see the [RadiantOne Deployment and Tuning Guide](/deployment-and-tuning-guide/00-preface).